SCI2SUGR/KEEL/README.md

 java -jar ./dist/GraphInterKeel.jar
 </pre>

+Make sure you have properly setup the Java Path.
+For related issues, go to https://www.java.com/en/download/help/path.xml.

 # Getting started with the source code.

 If you want to compile KEEL source code it is advisable to use the Apache Ant Tool (available for download at the The Apache Ant Project web page: http://ant.apache.org/).
-The KEEL Software tool includes a "<b>build.xmlz</b>" file to be used together with ant.
+The KEEL Software tool includes a "<b>build.xml</b>" file to be used together with ant.
 To compile the KEEL project (assuming you have already installed ant) you just have to type the following commands:

 <pre>
 ant cleanAll